chengeu25/eNorthernPike/System Proposal Template.md

    - Integration with academic records to track degree requirements and progress.
    - Visual representation of completed and remaining courses.

-4. Personalized Recommendations

-   - Algorithm-based course recommendations based on academic history, preferences, and prerequisites.
-   - Option to save and manage favorite courses.

-5. Reporting and Analytics
+4. Reporting and Analytics

    - Generate reports on course registration, student progress, and system usage.
    - Analytics dashboard for monitoring system performance and user engagement.

-6. Course Reviews

-   - Comments on the class by previous class takers or reviews of the professor.
-   - Past course reviews that could help tailor electives to be taken.

-7. Course Search
+5. Course Search

    - Improved ability for course searching by name.